karaposu/Brain_typing/README.md

-# Reproducing The Brain_typing Paper
+# Reproducing The "Brain Typing" Paper

 In original paper they have used tensorflow v1 which is outdated and hard to understand what is going on.

 So I implement the same architecture using Pytorch.

 # Brain_typing (Original README)